mohitkothari-dev/mohitkothari-dev/README.md

 - 👀 I’m interested in developing generative ML models
 - 🌱 I’m currently learning Applied AI Solutions Developement
 - 💞️ I’m looking to collaborate on generative machine learning projects
-- 📫 You can reach me at m.kotharimohit@gmail.com
+- 📫 You can reach me out at m.kotharimohit@gmail.com

 <!---
 mohitkothari-dev/mohitkothari-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.